-Programs of Study
+Program of Study

 Each graduate student is required to prepare a program of study in consultation with his or her major advisor(s).
-Completed programs of studies must be received from each student by the start of the second semester of enrollment.
+A completed Program of Study Form must be received from each student by the start of the second semester of enrollment.
 Students who do not file a program of study within the specified deadline will not be allowed to register for the next term.
 Programs of study must include a detailed listing of the available options within each student's area of emphasis.
 Only under extreme circumstances and with adequate justification should changes be made to programs of study.
 All changes to programs of studies must have the approval of the student advisor, Department Chairperson and the Dean of the respective School.